bawee/bwast/README.md

 F.A.Q
 ----------------

+**Can I use relative/absolute paths to point to input files?**
+The path name (e.g. ../../seq/) is currently read in when parsing the given arguments.
+It would be better to copy or link your sequence files into your current working directory.

 **How do I get ACT on my PATH?**

 On the Mac, add this line to your .profile file (~/.profile):